YangXiaozhou/CNN-COVID-19-classification-using-chest-CT-scan/README.md

-**After the sharing, please leave feedback for me by creating a new issue!
+**Please leave feedback for me by creating a new issue!
 I'll use this information to help improve the content and delivery of the material.**

 # CNN-covid19-prediction-using-lung-CT-scan
 COVID-19 prediction based on lung CT scan using convolutional neural network